yasirbhutta/yasirbhutta.github.io/ms-word/docs/page-formatting.md

 - Professional Printing: Printing companies may have size requirements for certain projects.
 - Digital Distribution: E-books or web content may benefit from specific page dimensions.

-## 3. Page Break
+## 4.2.4 Page Break

 - Inserting new page in MS Word is called Page Break.

-Types of Page Break
+**Types of Page Break:**

 1. Soft Page Break
 2. Hard Page Break

-- The page break automatically inserted by MS Word is called Soft Page Break.
+- The page break automatically inserted by MS Word is called `Soft Page Break`.
 - The page break inserted by the user is called Hard Page Break.
 - Page break lines are always visible in Draft View.

-Insert a manual page break
+**Insert a manual page break**

-Click where you want to start a new page.
+1. Click where you want to start a new page.
-On the Insert tab, in the Pages group, click Page Break.
+2. On the `Insert tab`, in the `Pages group`, click `Page Break`.

 OR

-Keyboard shortcut
+> Keyboard shortcut
-CTRL+Return
+**CTRL+Return**

-Delete Hard Page Break
+**Delete Hard Page Break:**

-Open Document in Draft view.
+1. Open Document in `Draft view`.
-Select the page break marker
+2. Select the `page break marker`.
-Press Delete
+3. Press `Delete`.
-Must click on show/Hide button to view Page Break in Draft View
+4. Must click on `show/Hide button` to view Page Break in `Draft View`.

-Prevent page breaks in the middle of a paragraph Select the paragraph that you want to prevent from breaking onto two pages.
+**Prevent page breaks in the middle of a paragraph**

+1. Select the paragraph that you want to prevent from breaking onto two pages.
-On the Page Layout tab, click the Paragraph Dialog Box Launcher, and then click the Line and Page Breaks tab.
+2. On the `Page Layout tab`, click the `Paragraph Dialog Box Launcher`, and then click the `Line and Page Breaks tab`.
-Select the Keep lines together check box.
+3. Select the `Keep lines together` check box.

-Prevent page breaks between paragraphs
+**Prevent page breaks between paragraphs**

-Select the paragraphs that you want to keep together on a single page.
+1. Select the paragraphs that you want to keep together on a single page.
-On the Page Layout tab, click the Paragraph Dialog Box Launcher, and then click the Line and Page Breaks tab.
+2. On the `Page Layout` tab, click the `Paragraph Dialog Box Launcher`, and then click the `Line and Page Breaks tab`.
-Select the Keep with next check box.
+3. Select the `Keep with next check box`.

-Specify a page break before a paragraph
+**Specify a page break before a paragraph**

-Click the paragraph that you want to follow the page break.
+1. Click the paragraph that you want to follow the page break.
-On the Page Layout tab, click the Paragraph Dialog Box Launcher, and then click the Line and Page Breaks tab.
+2. On the Page Layout tab, click the Paragraph Dialog Box Launcher, and then click the Line and Page Breaks tab.
-Select the Page break before check box.
+3. Select the Page break before check box.
 Note: This setting make paragraph, first paragraph in the page.